AdeebaRafi/EEG_Classification_BCI/README.md

 ----> Tongue

-Epochs: Each recording is a 4-second clip of EEG data while the subject imagines a movement.
+Epochs: Each recording is a 4-second clip of EEG data while the subject imagines a movement

 ## Models Used: ##